nwg-piotr/sgtk-menu/README.md

 ### [nwg-launchers](https://github.com/nwg-piotr/nwg-launchers)

 C++ version of the launchers provided by sgtk-menu.
 It works as well on wlroots-based compositors, as on X11.
 The project is community-driven, as I turned out to be a hopeless C++ programmer.
+I no longer maintain this code, please use nwg-drawer, nwg-menu and nwg-dock instead.

 ### [nwg-shell](https://github.com/nwg-piotr/nwg-shell)

-An attempt to create a GTK-based shell for sway.
-The project includes a panel and a set of launchers, developed in Python and Go.
+GTK-based shell for sway and Hyprland.
+The project includes a panel and a set of launchers, developed in Python and Go, that may also be used standalone.
 The nwg-shell project is under active development.

 ## The description below is archival as well